TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 * Making a decently looking speed meter

-Clock_test is code taken from an example someone else made [(Clock Code)](https://gist.github.com/Inndy/c2580aa5f5016755d076).
+The file clock_test is code taken from an example someone else made [(Clock Code)](https://gist.github.com/Inndy/c2580aa5f5016755d076).
 The code to make a clock has been used to create a speed display.
 The code below wil make a circle arc from -30 degrees up to 210 degrees (start = -30, extent = 240). with the "for i in range(-108, 109, 6):" loop a line is created every 6 degrees and a thick line every 36 degrees.

 ```
 import time